-If you believe your claim for workers’ comp was unfairly denied, call the lawyers at Kogan & DiSalvo immediately.
-Appealing a workers’ compensation decision in Boca Raton can be difficult without proper representation.
+If you believe your claim for workers’ comp was unfairly denied, call the Boca Raton workers’ compensation lawyers at Kogan & DiSalvo immediately.
+Appealing a workers’ compensation decision in Florida can be difficult without proper representation.
 You do not have to go through this process alone.
 Legal representation could explain the legal options you may have to receive compensation after a claim denial.

 An injured employee may lose workers’ compensation benefits if they do not meet the deadlines imposed on the claim process.
 An insurance company also may deny a claim if there is confusion surrounding where the injuries in question took place and if they are related to the workplace.
 An insurer may make more serious allegations to justify a denying a claim.
 These may include:

 If an employer’s insurance company denies an injured worker’s claim for benefits, they have the right to challenge this decision.
-However, before a formal appeal of a Boca Raton workers’ comp decision, the claimant must try to resolve the dispute informally with the insurance company.
+However, before a formal appeal of a Florida workers’ comp decision, the claimant must try to resolve the dispute informally with the insurance company.

 Once this employee exhausts these efforts, they may file a formal appeal.
 The skilled attorneys at Kogan & DiSalvo could help negotiate with their employer’s insurance company before filing a formal appeal.